angband/angband/docs/attack.rst

 do not involve directly dealing them damage.
 These are 'status effects'.
 They are listed with their effects below.
 These status effects will either work on a monster type or they won't; some monsters resist particular effects but not all do.
+If the same attribute is affected by more than one of these status effects, the effects on that attribute do not stack, unless noted otherwise.

 Hold Monster:
-  Paralyses a monster until you hit them.
+  Paralyses a monster until you hit them or the duration lapses.
   Increases chance of player getting a critical hit.
   Normal duration 3-8 turns.